[UPDATE Dec 20, 2019: White Sands National Monument is now White Sands National Park. Hooray!]

 If you prefer, there is also a 16 mile round-trip self-guided drive you can take through the area.
 Along the way you will find picnic areas and exhibits and remember you can always stop in a pull off for a little exploring if you want.

-Be aware, White Sands National Monument is close to the active White Sands Missile Range.
+Be aware, White Sands National Park is close to the active White Sands Missile Range.
 Sometimes the range performs missile tests, which shut down some of the park roads as well as Highway 70.
-These road closures may last for up to 3 hours.
+These road closures may last for up to three hours.
 Check ahead for upcoming closures.

 Sunset at the Dunes